DevZiaus/portfoliohtmltemplate/README.md

  <p>Support: <br>
- If you need any help using the file or need special customizing please feel free to contact me via my Themeforest profile.
-If you have a moment, please rate this item, I'll appreciate it very much Thank you.</p>
+ If you need any help using the file or need special customizing please feel free to contact me via my <a href="https://www.mzsbulbul.ga">Website</a> contact form.
+If you have a moment, please leave a review  via my website contact form, I'll appreciate it very much.
+Thank you.</p>